Graham Greene: Travel and espionage

 Part of Greene's reputation as a novelist is for weaving the characters he met and the places where he lived into the fabric of his novels.
 Greene himself responded to commentators who called the world of his fiction an imaginary place:

 Some critics have referred to a strange violent 'seedy' region of the mind (why did I ever popularize that last adjective?) which they call Greeneland, and I have sometimes wondered whether they go around the world blinkered.
 'This is Indo-China,' I want to exclaim, 'this is Mexico, this is Sierra Leone carefully and accurately described.
 I have been a newspaper correspondent as well as a novelist.
 I assure you that the dead child lay in the ditch in just that attitude.
 In the canal of Phat Diem the bodies stuck out of the water...'

 Throughout his life, Greene travelled to what he called the world's wild and remote places.
 In 1941, the travels led to his being recruited into MI6 by his sister, Elisabeth, who worked for the agency.
 Accordingly, he was posted to Sierra Leone during the Second World War.
-Kim Philby, who would later be revealed as a Soviet agent, was Greene's supervisor and friend at MI6.
+Kim Philby, who was later found to be a Soviet agent, was Greene's supervisor and friend at MI6.
 Greene resigned from MI6 in 1944.
 He later wrote an introduction to Philby's 1968 memoir, My Silent War.

-Greene also corresponded with intelligence officer and spy, John Cairncross, for forty years and that correspondence is held by the John J. Burns Library, at Boston College.
+Greene also corresponded with intelligence officer and spy John Cairncross for forty years; the correspondence is held by the John J. Burns Library, at Boston College.

 Greene first left Europe at 30 years of age in 1935 on a trip to Liberia that produced the travel book Journey Without Maps.
 His 1938 trip to Mexico to see the effects of the government's campaign of forced anti-Catholic secularisation was paid for by the publishing company Longman, thanks to his friendship with Tom Burns.
-That voyage produced two books, the nonfiction The Lawless Roads (published as Another Mexico in the US) and the novel The Power and the Glory.
+That voyage produced two books, the non-fiction The Lawless Roads (published as Another Mexico in the US) and the novel The Power and the Glory.
 In 1953, the Holy Office informed Greene that The Power and the Glory was damaging to the reputation of the priesthood; but later, in a private audience with Greene, Pope Paul VI told him that, although parts of his novels would offend some Catholics, he should ignore the criticism.